About the path

 Stroll or cycle around Potters Park, a great little urban park in Mt Eden with fun activities for all ages.

 The shared path winds around the park, past the playground and splash pad, and small children's learn-to-ride cycle track.

 The popular splash pad will be a highlight for children, so don't forget their togs and sunscreen.
-It's open from the first week in September to the first week in May (school holidays included), 9am to 9pm daily.
+Check the Potters Park page to find out when it is operating.